rosltahel/HRmanagement/README.md

 This platform allows companies to:

--   Manage employees, roles, and departments\
+-   Manage employees and roles
 -   Build organizational hierarchies\
 -   Track employee skills and learning progress\
 -   Receive AI-powered recommendations for workforce development\